 Analyzing AMC Entertainment's Unusual Options Activity

-AMC Entertainment (NYSE:AMC) shares experienced unusual options activity on Monday.
-The stock price moved up to $54.57 following the option alert.
+AMC Entertainment (NYSE:AMC) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $51.29 following the option alert.

 - Sentiment: BULLISH